-In consultation with the broader school community, Moorooka State School has determined that explicit teaching of responsible use of mobile phones and other devices is a critical component of digital literacy.
+In consultation with the broader school community, Moorooka State School has determined that explicit teaching of responsible use of digital devices is a critical component of digital literacy.
 The knowledge and confidence to navigate and use these technologies safely while developing digital literacy is a responsibility shared between parents, school staff and students.